-1 The lone exception, Sarraute's Tropisms, is required but hopefully accessible as ebook via course reserves.
-Evaluations - Final course grades will be calculated according to a combination of four criteria: Participation (20%): A grade will be assessed at the end of the semester based on the degree to which you have played an active, informed role in class discussions, and in so doing contributed to the course's overall success.
-Therefore, it is important to arrive at each session on time, with the assigned materials in hand, and prepared to share impressions, questions and interpretations.
+Evaluations - Final course grades will be calculated according to a combination of four criteria:

+Participation (20%): A grade will be assessed at the end of the semester based on the degree to which you have played an active, informed role in class discussions, and in so doing contributed to the course's overall success.
+Therefore, it is important to arrive at each session prepared to share impressions, questions and interpretations.
 You are also highly encouraged to meet with me individually in office hours to talk about your writing and on-going work towards the final project.

 Ethnographic vignettes (30%): These five writing exercises (maximum 500 words each) are intended to give you a chance to narrate a crucial event or work up a striking detail from your own fieldwork experiences.
 The vignette could explore the play of light, shadow and dust at a certain hour of the day in a place you have frequented.
 It might register the sonorous reverberations of water upon a nearby shore-or else the colors and textures of boats you found beached there as you watched the daily rhythms of men and women whose livelihoods depend on the sea.
 Perhaps, you will write about the sensory/corporeal demands of a busy city intersection at night or about the crash that almost happened there.
 You might describe the signature way in which a close friend tells stories or even reveal the fieldwork discovery that came to you in a dream.
 Here the 'what' matters but only in proportion to the vividness with which it is brought forth in writing.

 Annotated bibliography (20%): This document should be selective, not exhaustive, featuring at least ten but no more than twenty entries.
 The relevance of each title to the participant's ethnographic writing should be made explicit in the brief description that accompanies it.

 Term project paper (30%): The final paper should be an original and creative piece of ethnographic writing.
 Of approximately 5500-7000 words in length, ideally it will contribute directly towards the development of a conference paper, journal article or dissertation chapter.

-All assignments should be submitted via Canvas: typed in a common 12pt font and double-spaced with one-inch margins and pages numbered.
-Assignment Deadlines:
+All assignments should be submitted via Canvas.